Techtonica/curriculum/projects/eventonica/eventonica-react.md

   "proxy": "http://localhost:3000"
 }
 ```
+**Note: the "proxy" key is _OUTSIDE_ "browerslist" as a top-level config.
+If you put it inside "browserslist" it will neither work nor complain that your config is wrong**

 - In your React app directory, run `npm install`.
 - Make sure your React app works by running `npm start`.
 You should be able to go to `http://localhost:3001/` and see it running.